1055 Willeo Road

 Within a multiage classroom, students participate in their own democratic society in which they are active and necessary participants.
 Students not only benefit from the academic challenges of an integrated curriculum, but also the growth in character that comes along with developing new skills in problem-solving, conflict resolution, collaboration, empathy, and leadership.

 All High Meadows classrooms are treated as multiage environments, regardless of whether they encompass multiple grade levels, because even within a single grade, children can be a year or more apart in age.
 Likewise, two children of the same age may not be at the same level of development.
-Class configuration can vary from year to year, according to the needs and makeup of our student body.
+While class configuration can vary from year to year according to the needs and makeup of our student body, best practices in child-centered teaching are present in every High Meadows classroom.

 |GRADE-LEVEL APPROACH||MULTIAGE APPROACH|